 So I’m sure Federico Muyshondt, a former Senior Sales VP at Dannon and current Senior VP at Chobani, is not laughing about getting sued by Dannon in the U.S. District Court for the Southern District of New York.

-And once you dig into the allegations in Dannon’s complaint, you can see that the claim is not as silly as it may sound.
-If the evidence backs up Dannon’s assertions, Dannon has a real case for trade secrets misappropriation.
+And once you dig into the allegations in Dannon’s complaint, you can see the claim was not as silly as it may sound.
+If the evidence backed up Dannon’s assertions, Dannon had a real case for trade secrets misappropriation.

 In fact, the Dannon complaint reads like an all-too-typical script for how these departing employee scenarios usually go down.